MicrosoftDocs/azure-docs/articles/multi-factor-authentication/multi-factor-authentication-nps-extension.md

 ---
 # Augment your existing authentication infrastructure with the Network Policy Server extension for Azure Multi-Factor Authentication

 The NPS extension for Azure MFA provides a simple solution to add cloud-based MFA capabilities to your authentication infrastructure using your existing Network Policy Servers (NPSs).
-With the NPS extension, you can add phone call, SMS, or phone app verification to your existing authentication flow without having to install, configure and maintain new servers.
+With the NPS extension, you can add phone call, SMS, or phone app verification to your existing authentication flow without having to install, configure, and maintain new servers.

 When using the NPS extension for Azure MFA, the authentication flow includes the following components:

-1. NAS Server/VPN Server: VPN servers that receives requests from VPN clients and converts them into RADIUS requests to NPS servers.
+1. NAS Server/VPN Server: VPN servers that receive requests from VPN clients and convert them into RADIUS requests to NPS servers.
 2. NPS Server: NPS servers connect to Active Directory to perform the primary authentication for the RADIUS requests, and upon success, pass over the request to any installed extensions.
 3. NPS Extension: Triggers an MFA request to Azure cloud-based MFA for performing the secondary authentication.
 Once it receives the response, and if the MFA challenge succeeds, completes the authentication request by providing the NPS server with security tokens that include an MFA claim, issued by Azure STS.
 4. Azure MFA: a cloud component that communicates with Azure Active Directory to retrieve the user’s details and performs the secondary authentication using a verification method configured to the user.